cerico/macfair/docs/ELASTIC.md

 $ make elastic
 ```

-Is also run automatically as part of both `make macbook` and `make debian`
+Is also run automatically as part of both `make setup` and `make debian`

 Runs on both macbook and debian targets